 The CSCI is particularly responsive to channel hardening, as high scores are rarely observed in hard-bottom channels.
-Thus, alternative bestobserved thresholds for the CSCI may be useful for setting interim management targets.
-In contrast, high ASCI scores were not uncommon in hard-bottom streams.
+The loss of habitat complexity, combined with water quality conditions that commonly occur in hard-bottom channels, can be inhospitable to the benthic macroinvertebrates expected to occur in these streams, leading to poor index scores.
+Thus, alternative best-observed thresholds for the CSCI may be useful for setting interim management targets.
+In contrast, high ASCI scores were not uncommon (>10%) in hard-bottom streams.

 Therefore, best-observed thresholds were similar to or higher than traditional reference-based ASCI thresholds.